 Elliott said the delay has done more good than bad in his eyes, and will help strengthen the church’s place in the community in the long run.

-See story in this week's print or online editions.
+See more about Revolution Church and several other commercial endeavors in this week's print or online editions.

 More important than a credit card – Election board member William Bell shows his voter registration card, which he carries everywhere, to fellow board members (sitting l-r) Tara Canon, Sheralee Brindell, Jack Barnes and Election Supervisor Julianne Roberts standing.
 Not shown, board member Paul Lindsey out of frame at far end of table.

 The board of elections held a detailed, deep and somewhat heated discussion regarding voter purges and the amount of leeway they might exercise with absentee ballots Tuesday (January 8th).

 Adriana Gutierrez, a member of the public, encouraged the local elections board to go above and beyond state requirements to not turn voters away due to minor issues.

 Hey kids.
 Do you enjoy nature as well as creating artwork?
 Georgia’s 14th annual Youth Birding Competition invites resident children and teens to celebrate birds through a T-shirt Art Contest.